sergejsha/magnet/README.md

 # Unique features

 1. Magnet is capable of injecting annotated classes from **compiled** libraries.
 This means you can extend funtionality of your application by just adding libraries as a dependency to the compilation.
+No source modification is necessary.
 See how [magnetx-app-leakcanary](magnet-extensions/magnetx-app-leakcanary) and [magnetx-app-rxandroid](magnet-extensions/magnetx-app-rxandroid) leverage this feature.

-2. Magnet has a concept of extensible selectors, which gives you additional control over when instances should be injected and when not.
+2. Magnet has a concept of extensible declarative selectors, which gives you additional control over when instances should be injected and when not.
 The example down below injects `AudioFocusImplLegacy` implementation of `AudioFocus` interface, if current Android API level is less than 26 and `AudioFocusImpl26` one otherwise.

 ```kotlin
 interface AudioFocus